 If you want to experience pristine reefs without leaving Australia, and ones that rate with the best in the world,

 look no further than Osprey Reef.
 Well outside the barrier reef in the Coral Sea and hundreds of kilometres from land lies this gem of a dive location.
 Accessible only by life aboard the boat (Spirit of Freedom is the pick) you can experience an abundance of reef life with incredible visibility.

 Beqa Lagoon – Fiji

 I personally think the Beqa Lagoon (pronounced Benga) is an underrated dive site.
-Situated on the south of the main island of Fiji between Nadi and Suva it does offer some of the best shark diving experience in the world.
-You can easily have over a 100 sharks at a feeding and many different species (Tiger, Bull, Reef.
+Situated on the south of the main island of Fiji between Nadi and Suva it does offer some of the best shark diving experiences in the world.
+You can easily have over 100 sharks at a feeding and many different species (Tiger, Bull, Reef.
 Lemon, etc) and while this is an experience that is not to be missed the reef and Bommies of the lagoon are incredible.
 I love the fans and coral of the lagoon and should not be missed.

 Protea Banks – South Africa

 Situated south of Durban, we used to run a frequent trip here called “Dive with the big 5”.
 That’s correct the big 5 sharks.
 The banks themselves lie in about 35m and there is little of interest.
 Dive profile was usually, head to the bottom and then spend 35-40 minutes ascending.
-We would always three of the big 5 sharks on every dive.
+We would always have three of the big 5 sharks on every dive.
 Common sightings included schools of Hammerheads circling in your bubbles.
-Inquisitives Tigers and Raggies (Grey Nurse) and frequent visits by Bull sharks at your safety stop.
+Inquisitive Tigers and Raggies (Grey Nurse) and frequent visits by Bull sharks at your safety stop.
 I even spotted a White pointer on a dive.
-Not for the faint hearted but defiantly worth a visit and a must when diving during the sardine run.
+Not for the faint-hearted but defiantly worth a visit and a must when diving during the sardine run.
 This place would be a central point for this annual phenomenon.

 Solomon Islands – Uepi